libuyu/GHM_Detection/README.md

 # GHM_Detection
 The implementation of [Gradient Harmonized Single-stage Detector](https://arxiv.org/abs/1811.05181) published on AAAI 2019 (**Oral**).

+## Updates
+(May 24, 2019)
+- Make mmdetection a submodule to keep it up-to-date.

 ## Installation
 This project is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
 And we add GHM losses in it and modify some code for compatibility.

 ### Requirements
-- Python 3.4+
+- Python 3.5+
-- PyTorch 0.4.1+
+- PyTorch 1.0+
-  (We have the [pytorch-0.3](https://github.com/libuyu/GHM_Detection/tree/pytorch-0.3) branch for 0.3.x version, but it is no longer updated)
+  (Based on the current version of mmdetection)
+- CUDA 9.0+

 ### Setup the Environment and Packages
 i.
 Create a new environment